New Grading Model Overview- Updated

 Partially prepared Some work is ready but meaningful pieces are missing.
 You need time during the meeting to get organized.
 2 / 4

 Minimally prepared Very little is ready.
-The meeting is hard to run effectively because you have not brought what is needed.
+The meeting is hard to run effectively.
 1 / 4

 Unprepared Nothing is ready.
 No work is accessible or organized.
-The meeting cannot function as a learning verification.
 0 / 4

 Key policies